Cocktails

 - What does a White Russian taste like?

-- White Russian has a flavour profile featuring Cream, Coffee, Roasted, Sweet.
+- White Russian has a flavour profile featuring Coffee, Roasted, Sweet, Vanilla.
 The exact taste varies depending on the brands and measures used.

 - What food goes well with a White Russian?

-- White Russian pairs well with Caviar, Chocolate, Coffee Desserts.
+- White Russian pairs well with Desserts, Chocolate, Coffee Desserts.
 The pairing is based on complementary flavour profiles from the recipe's ingredients.

 - How strong is a White Russian?

 - The White Russian has an ABV of approximately 23.8%.
 That's approximately 1.79 US standard drinks.
-A standard serving contains 317 calories, 10.4g sugar, 13.5g carbs.
-Strength varies depending on the exact measures and spirits used.
+This recipe is estimated to contain 317 kcal, 10.4g sugar, 13.5g carbs.
+Strength varies depending on the exact measures and ingredients used.

 - When is a White Russian typically served?